CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 I suspect if I added texture mapping or more complex materials the algorithms and branch divergence would be more severe and this is when I would see a benefit.

 The chart above shows us how long it takes to actually sort our material.
 So, each run in debug mode we add about 100ms to our computation time but do not see a benefit of greater than 100ms.
 So, our material sorting overhead does not outweigh any beneifts that we may see from creating contiguous material memory and reducing thread divergence.
-This is een in both debug and release mode.
+This is seen in both debug and release mode.

 ### First Bounce Caching